 These fractures occur both in the elderly and the young, but they are more common in the elderly population with osteoporosis due to a low energy mechanism.
 The female to male ration is between 2:1 and 8:1.
 These patients are also typically older than patients who suffer femoral neck fractures.
 In the younger population, these fractures typically result from a high-energy mechanism.

 These fractures along with other hip fractures are associated with high morbidity and mortality.
 Currently, 280,000 fractures occur annually with nearly half of these due to intertrochanteric fractures.
 By 2040, it is estimated to increase 500,000.

 These patients typically present with a short and externally rotated lower extremity.
 Past medical and social history should be obtained to optimize perioperative management and to prepare for postoperative rehabilitative care.
 It is important to evaluate the skin (open versus closed fracture) and the neurovascular status.
 Evaluation of a range of motion is typically not possible due to pain.
 Basic lab studies such as complete blood count, comprehensive metabolic panel, and coagulation studies should be obtained to recognize abnormalities that may need time to correct prior to surgical stabilization.
-Early involvement of a multidisciplinary team including anesthesia and internal medicine or geriatrics is ideal to medically optimize surgical candidates for operative repair.
+Early involvement of an interprofessional team including anesthesia and internal medicine or geriatrics is ideal to medically optimize surgical candidates for operative repair.